kaaengine/kaa/docs/reference/input.rst

 .. class:: Keycode

-Enum type for referencing keyboard keys when working with :class:`KeyboardManager` and :class:`KeyboardEvent`.
+Enum type for referencing keyboard keys when working with :class:`KeyboardManager`, :class:`KeyboardKeyEvent` and :class:`KeyboardTextEvent`.

 Available values are: